codepo8/TileEdit/README.md

 ![TileEdit horizontal mirroring](./screenshots/all.png)

+## Slide mode for shifting the tile

+You can turn on slide mode to move the tile using the cursor keys.
+This shifts the image in itself and it is a great way to make a tile smoother in its pattern.

 ## Bug reports and contributions

 TileEdit is free and open source, and hosted on GitHub.
 If you find a bug, or you want to add some functionality, feel free to send me a pull request or file an issue here.